oddluck/limnoria-plugins/SpiffyTitles/README.md

 Q: How can I only show information about certain links?

-A: You can use the settings `defaultHandlerEnabled`, `youtubeHandlerEnabled`, `imgurHandlerEnabled`, and `imdbHandlerEnabled` to choose which links you want to show information about.
+A: You can use the settings `default.enabled`, `youtube.enabled`, `imgur.enabled`, `twitch.enabled`, and `imdb.enabled` to choose which links you want to show information about.

 Q: Why not use the [Web](https://github.com/ProgVal/Limnoria/tree/master/plugins/Web) plugin?